dboutote/Advanced-Posts-Widget/README.md

 * Download and install using the built in WordPress plugin installer.
 * Activate in the "Plugins" area of your admin by clicking the "Activate" link.
 * No further setup or configuration is necessary.
+* Head on over to the Widgets screen or the Customizer to start building your lists!

 ### From GitHub: